pingcap/docs/faq/upgrade-faq.md

 ### Can I upgrade the TiDB cluster during the DDL execution?

-* When upgrading from an earlier version to v7.1.0:
+* If the TiDB version before upgrade is earlier than v7.1.0:

     * **DO NOT** upgrade a TiDB cluster when a DDL statement is being executed in the cluster (usually for the time-consuming DDL statements such as `ADD INDEX` and the column type changes).
 Before the upgrade, it is recommended to use the [`ADMIN SHOW DDL`](/sql-statements/sql-statement-admin-show-ddl.md) command to check whether the TiDB cluster has an ongoing DDL job.
 If the cluster has a DDL job, to upgrade the cluster, wait until the DDL execution is finished or use the [`ADMIN CANCEL DDL`](/sql-statements/sql-statement-admin-cancel-ddl.md) command to cancel the DDL job before you upgrade the cluster.

     * During the cluster upgrade, **DO NOT** execute any DDL statement.
 Otherwise, the issue of undefined behavior might occur.

-* When upgrading from v7.1.0 to a later version:
+* If the TiDB version before upgrade is v7.1.0 or a later version:

     * You do not need to follow the restrictions when upgrading from an earlier version to v7.1.0.
 That is, TiDB can receive user DDL tasks during the upgrade.
 For details, refer to [TiDB Smooth Upgrade](/smooth-upgrade-tidb.md).